metosin/compojure-api/README.md

 ## Route-specific middlewares

 Key `:middlewares` takes a vector of middlewares to be applied to the route.
-Note that the middlewares are wrapped around the route, so they don't see any restructured bindinds and by so are more reusable.
+Note that the middlewares are wrapped around the route, so they don't see any restructured bindinds from within the route body.

 ```clojure
  (DELETE* "/user/:id" []